 According to a representative of WDI Germany who spoke with Reduxx on the condition of anonymity, trans activists within the march started playing a song which repeated the words “F*ck you,” and began hurling insults at the women as they stood with their signs.

-Dyke March event organizer Annette Rösener can be seen in video footage shared on Twitter attacking a young woman holding the lesbian pride flag.
+Dyke March event organizer Annette Rösener can be seen in video footage shared on Twitter using her elbow to shove a young woman holding the lesbian pride flag.
 During the struggle, the Labrys flag, along with several other banners and signs, were stolen by trans activists.

 Rösener then assisted others in replacing the pro-lesbian flag with a banner which read ‘Dykes Against Transphobia.’